 - Snowdonia National Park is one of the highlights of our day, covering 823 square miles we see mountains and lakes and Mount Snowdon (weather permitting) which at 3560 ft is the highest mountain in England and Wales and lends its name to the largest National Park in Wales.

 - See the Slate Quarries as we descend the Llanberis Pass that sit as black scars on the mountainside evidence of North Wales Industrial History when ‘Wales once Roofed the World’.

 - Visit Wales National Slate Museum set on the banks of Llyn Padarn.

 - Caernarfon Castle we make a short stop in the town for photos of this mighty castle built by Edward I to be his Imperial Palace and headquarters of the New Territory, and is where in 1969 Prince Charles was Invested Prince of Wales.

 - Anglesey our last stop.
-We drive across the Menai Suspension Bridge built in 1826 by Thomas Telford to join the Island to mainland North Wales and on to visit the tongue twisting place of ‘Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch’ and village with the longest name before driving back to our destination.
+We travel across the Menai Suspension Bridge built in 1826 by Thomas Telford to join the Island to mainland North Wales and on to visit the tongue twisting place of ‘Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch’ and village with the longest name before driving back to our destination.